19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 15. Visit Pioneer Park

-You’ll also discover log cabins from influential people of the time that survived the historic Fairbanks flood of 1967.
+Youโll also discover log cabins belonging to influential people who survived the historic Fairbanks flood of 1967.

 This is a haven for fresh seafood lovers.
 Salmon and crab are always on the menu.